BauerLab/VARSCOT/VARSCOT_pipeline/README.md

-	    -i,  --index             path to bidirectional index with index prefix -m,  --mismatch          maximum number of mismatches (default 6) -t,  --threads           number of threads to use (default 8) -e,  --evaluation        either 'mit', 'class' or 'prob' (default 'mit') -v,  --verbose           keep all temp files
+	    -i,  --index             path to bidirectional index with index prefix -m,  --mismatch          maximum number of mismatches (default 6) -t,  --threads           number of threads to use (default 8) -p,  --pam               additional non-canonical PAM that should be allowed for off-target search besides (N)GG and (N)GA (default), provide only two letters (upper case)
+	    -e,  --evaluation        either 'mit', 'class' or 'prob' (default 'mit') -v,  --verbose           keep all temp files